Kequc/kequtwitch/docs-md/msg-object.md

 # Msg object

 A `msg` object represents a line of text delivered from the connected Twitch server.
-It is formatted to be easier to use than a raw line of text from IRC would normally be.
+It is formatted to be easier to use than a raw line of text from chat would normally be.
 But it's still a generic format.

 Many are easy to understand and consistent such as the [JOIN](https://dev.twitch.tv/docs/irc/chat-rooms/#join-twitch-chat-rooms) Twitch command, some can also be a little bit more difficult.
 This library lets you do anything you want with all available message information.
 Examples of what raw messages look like can be found on the [Twitch IRC guide](https://dev.twitch.tv/docs/irc/guide/).